hugsy/ropgadget-rs/README.md

 ## Why another ROP gadget finder?

-RopGadget-rs is a project because I had some time to kill, wanted a really fast & easily portable ropgadget finder even (especially!) for large binaries (ntoskrnl, chrome, etc.), and also to learn rust-lang.
+RopGadget-rs is an attempt to learn Rust as a weekend project, to try and get a really fast & easily portable ropgadget finder even (especially!) for large binaries (ntoskrnl, chrome, etc.).
 As a result it is barely functional, and the code is probably ugly and inefficient.

 You've been warned, don't blame me...